GatsbyCentral/gatsbycentral.com/gatsby/content/posts/what-is-cache-busting-or-content-hashing.md

 title: What is cache busting or content hashing?
 date: "2018-04-10"
 ---
-> tl;dr A hash of the contents of a file is included in the filename.
+> **tl;dr** - A hash of the contents of a file is included in the filename.
 A change in the content changes the filename.
 These files can be cached forever.
 This is awesome.

 ## What is a hash?